adamkarvonen/SAE_BoardGameEval/circuits/sae_training/README.md

 from the root directory.

 By default, this command trains a sweep of 40 standard SAEs with p-annealing.
 There are other available trainers in the `dictionary_learning` repo, such as TopK and Gated, which can be selected using the `--trainer_type` flag.
+To adjust the size of the sweep, adjust the contents of `expansion_factor_` and `initial_sparsity_penalty_`.
+Note that these are set individually for each SAE trainer type.